dotnet/docs/docs/csharp/how-to/safely-cast-using-pattern-matching-is-and-as-operators.md

 ---
-title: "How to: safely cast by using pattern matching is and as operators"
+title: "How to: safely cast by using pattern matching and the is and as operators"
 description: Learn to use pattern matching techniques to safely cast variables to a different type.
 You can use pattern matching as well as the is and as operators to safely convert types. ms.date: 09/05/2018
 helpviewer_keywords: